byte-of-dhruv/Experiment-2/README.md

 Theory -
-List in Python is used to store multiple data in one variable.
-Append() command is used in pyhon to add an element to a list.
-Insert() command is used in python to add an element to a list on a specific address. max() command for largest element in a list. extend() for combining two or more lists. min() command for miniest element in a list.
+List in Python is used to store multiple data in one variable. append() command is used in pyhon to add an element to a list. insert() command is used in python to add an element to a list on a specific address. max() command for largest element in a list. extend() for combining two or more lists. min() command for miniest element in a list.